-The principal activity of the Company is the advancement of education for the public benefit and to educate men and women from a broad range of cultural, institutional, social and economic backgrounds in constitutional, civic, economic and social studies with special emphasis on civil and social awareness and responsibility in Ireland.
+The principal activity of the Company is the advancement of education for the public benefit and to educate men and women from a broad range of cultural, institutional, social, and economic backgrounds in constitutional, civic, economic and social studies with special emphasis on civil and social awareness and responsibility in Ireland.

 Common Purpose offers a range of programmes in accordance with a license agreement with Common Purpose Trust Limited (CPCT) residing in the UK.
 These programmes are for leaders of all ages, backgrounds, and sectors.
 Through the programmes, participants gain a wider perspective which improves their vision.
 As their vision improves, their decision-making gets better.
-They forge networks that can have a major impact on their organisation and the community (networks which no other experience can provide).
-This can have far-reaching consequences and can unlock leadership potential in a genuinely different way.
+They forge unparalleled networks that can have a major impact on their organisation and the community.
+This can have farreaching consequences and can unlock leadership potential in a genuinely different way.